-Residency Requirement - Students may use up to a maximum of 50 per cent transfer credit towards a SAIT credential.
+Residency Requirement - Students may use up to a maximum of 50% transfer credit towards a SAIT credential.

-Returning Student Status - This applies to any student who is returning to a SAIT program or non-credit certificate and has been absent for one or more terms.
+Returning Student Status - This applies to any student who is returning to a SAIT program or non-credit certificate and has not been active for one or more terms of study.